“I created an AI assistant for Laravel developers that handles all the boring work.”

 Use all the width

-The plugin comes with built-in max-width settings that are designed to maintain the readability of your content.
+The plugin comes with built-in max-width setting that are designed to maintain the readability of your content.
 However, there might be scenarios where you want your content to fill the width of its container.

 By default, a max-width is applied to each size modifier to optimize readability.
 If you want to remove this constraint and allow your content to fill its container, simply add the max-w-none utility class to your HTML element: